peterhakem/tpa-compass/README.md

 3. Make your changes
 4. Commit and push (`git commit -m "Add thing" && git push`)
 5. Open a pull request

-Make sure your changes don't break the addon and follow the existing structure.

----

-> Made with love by Leonidaaa
-> PRs welcome.
-Don’t spam your friends.